Natuna Sea

 The Natuna Sea (Laut Natuna) is an extensive shallow sea located around the Natuna Regency, extending south of the Riau Islands, east of the Lingga Regency and west of Borneo, to the Bangka Belitung Islands.
 The islands of the Badas and Tambelan Archipelago are located at its center.
 Mostly located within Indonesian territorial waters, it is the southernmost portion of the South China Sea, and geologically part of Sunda Shelf.
 It communicates with the Java Sea to its southeast via the Karimata and Gaspar Strait east and west of Belitung, and with the Strait of Malacca to the west via the Berhala and Singapore Strait.

 The International Hydrographic Organization (IHO), in its Limits of Oceans and Seas, 3rd edition (1953), does not list a Natuna Sea.
 Instead, the area encompassed by the Natuna Sea is considered the southern portion of the South China Sea.
 The 1986 draft of the IHO's Limits of Oceans and Seas proposed the Natuna Sea, which extends south from the Natuna and Anambas Islands to the Belitung Islands.
-However, the 1986 draft edition was never approved.

-Extent

-The Anambas and Natuna Islands comprise an island arc that connects the southeastern tip of the Malay peninsula to the western tip of Borneo.
-This creates the northern boundary of Natuna Sea.
-On the south, the southeast coast of Sumatra, the Lingga Islands, Bangka and Belitung islands creates its southern boundary and its opening to the Karimata Strait and Java Sea.

-Geography

-Just like the South China Sea, the Natuna Sea is a marginal part of the Pacific Ocean.

-The Natuna sea contains several archipelagos, including: